 \section{Related Work}

-\textbf{Supervised Pose Estimation and 3D Reconstruction.} Early learning-based methods estimated relative camera poses from image pairs~\cite{balntas2018relocnet,banani2020novel,cai2021extreme,rockwell20228}, while later approaches explored multi-view reasoning across multiple inputs~\cite{zhang2022relpose,jiang2022few,jiang2024leap,lin2023relpose++,sinha2023sparsepose,wang2023posediffusion,zhang2024cameras}.
-Given posed images, 3D representations can be reconstructed either by direct regression~\cite{yu2021pixelnerf,jiang2022few,zhang2024gs} or by optimization-based mode-seeking with diffusion models~\cite{zhou2023sparsefusion,zhao2024sparse}.
-Recent work has unified pose estimation and 3D reconstruction by predicting pixel-aligned pointmaps~\cite{wang2023DUSt3R,duisterhof2024mast3r,wang2025continuous,wang2025vggt,zhao2025diffusionsfm}, exhibiting strong robustness under sparse inputs and generalizing well across diverse domains~\cite{vuong2025aerialmegadepth}.
-Nevertheless, training such supervised models still relies on camera pose and dense depth annotations, which are typically obtained from traditional SfM systems (\eg, COLMAP~\cite{schonberger2016structure}) and can be inaccurate, limiting performance of supervised models.
+\textbf{Supervised Pose Estimation and 3D Reconstruction.} Early learning-based methods estimated relative camera poses from image pairs~\cite{balntas2018relocnet,banani2020novel,cai2021extreme,rockwell20228}, while later approaches extended this to multi-view reasoning across multiple inputs~\cite{zhang2022relpose,jiang2022few,jiang2024leap,lin2023relpose++,sinha2023sparsepose,wang2023posediffusion,zhang2024cameras}.
+Given posed images, 3D representations can be reconstructed either by direct regression~\cite{yu2021pixelnerf,jiang2022few,zhang2024gs} or by optimization-based mode seeking with diffusion models~\cite{zhou2023sparsefusion,zhao2024sparse}.
+More recently, several methods have unified pose estimation and 3D reconstruction by predicting pixel-aligned pointmaps~\cite{wang2023DUSt3R,duisterhof2024mast3r,wang2025continuous,wang2025vggt,zhao2025diffusionsfm}; these exhibit strong robustness under sparse inputs and generalize well across diverse domains~\cite{vuong2025aerialmegadepth}.
+Nevertheless, training such supervised models still relies on camera pose and dense depth annotations, typically obtained from traditional SfM systems (\eg, COLMAP~\cite{schonberger2016structure}), which can be inaccurate and ultimately limit performance.

-Recent work has also investigated predicting 3D Gaussians~\cite{kerbl20233d} with photometric losses as (part of the) supervision.
-However, these methods are still \textit{de facto} supervised by 3D annotations, as they rely on ground-truth intrinsics~\cite{hongpf3plat,ye2024no,kang2025selfsplat} and/or target-view camera poses during training~\cite{smart2024splatt3r,ye2024no,kang2025selfsplat}, or require initialization and/or regularizzation from 3D-supervised models~\cite{smart2024splatt3r, jiang2025anysplat, huang2025no}.
-In contrast, \ours{} can be trained from scratch without any 3D supervision, and is therefore \textit{truly self-supervised}, and can achieve even better performance.
+Recent work has also investigated predicting 3D Gaussians~\cite{kerbl20233d} using photometric losses as (part of the) supervision.
+However, these methods remain \textit{de facto} supervised by 3D annotations, as they rely on ground-truth intrinsics~\cite{hongpf3plat,ye2024no,kang2025selfsplat} and/or target-view camera poses during training~\cite{smart2024splatt3r,ye2024no,kang2025selfsplat}, or require initialization and/or regularization from 3D-supervised models~\cite{smart2024splatt3r, jiang2025anysplat, huang2025no}.
+In contrast, \ours{} requires no 3D supervision and can be trained from scratch, making it \textit{truly self-supervised} -- while achieving even stronger performance.